vaishnavi168218/internship-learning-journal/Module-02-Deployment-Tools-and-Concepts/Learnings.md

 Key Learnings
-🔹 1️⃣ Understanding FastAPI Architecture
+-Learned the complete end-to-end backend development workflow.

-Learned how FastAPI handles client requests and returns responses.
+-Understood how FastAPI processes requests and returns responses.

-Understood request → validation → processing → response flow.

-Gained clarity on REST API structure.

-🔹 2️⃣ Building GET & POST Endpoints

-Created GET routes with path parameters.

-Implemented POST routes to accept JSON data.

-Learned difference between required and optional parameters.

-🔹 3️⃣ Data Validation Using Pydantic

-Defined data models using BaseModel.
+-Built REST APIs using GET and POST methods.

+-Implemented path and query parameters effectively.

+-Used Pydantic models for structured data validation.

-Understood automatic validation and error handling.
+-Understood automatic validation and 422 error handling.

-Learned how FastAPI returns 422 errors for invalid input.

-🔹 4️⃣ Working with In-Memory Database

-Simulated a database using Python dictionaries.

-Performed create and read operations.

-Understood how backend stores and retrieves data.

-🔹 5️⃣ File Upload Handling

-Used UploadFile and File() for handling files.

-Implemented single file upload endpoint.
+-Implemented single and multiple file upload functionality.

-Learned importance of python-multipart.

-🔹 6️⃣ API Testing

-Tested APIs using:

-Swagger UI (/docs)
+-Tested APIs using Swagger UI and curl commands.

-curl commands

-Understood HTTP status codes (200, 404, 422).
+-Gained understanding of HTTP status codes (200, 404, 422).

-🔹 7️⃣ Error Handling

-Returned custom error messages.

-Learned importance of handling missing data.

-Understood how proper responses improve API reliability.

-🔹 8️⃣ Backend Development Workflow

-Setup virtual environment.

-Installed dependencies.

-Ran server using Uvicorn.

-Followed structured development process.
+-Learned secure handling of secret keys using environment variables.

+-Created a Dockerfile for containerizing the application.

+-Understood deployment workflow to cloud platforms like Hugging Face.

+-Learned automation basics using bash scripts for API testing.

+-Improved understanding of professional backend project structure.